College of Fine Arts and Communication

-Graduate student, Sharon Veitch, earned the Colleague Certificate from the American Guild of Organists, May 2014.
-She is the organist at St. Peter’s by-the-Sea Episcopal Church in Swansboro, NC
+Ashlyn Batten, MM 2017, earned the Service Playing Certificate from the American Guild of Organists.
+She is the interim organist at Immanuel Baptist Church in Greenville, NC.

 Krista Melcher, BM 2014, was named the 2014 E. Power Biggs Fellow by the Organ Historical Society.
 She is the organist at Immanuel Baptist Church in Greenville, NC.

-Cristiano Rizzotto (MM 2013) graduated with the Master of Music degree in organ/sacred music.
-He has moved to Norman, Oklahoma, where he will study for the Doctor of Musical Arts degree at the Oklahoma University under John Schwandt.
-Cristiano has developed an international performing career.
+Cristiano Rizzotto (MM 2013) is in the final stages of the Doctor of Musical Arts degree at the Oklahoma University under John Schwandt.
+Cristiano has developed an international performing career and his YouTube channel has had over 800,000 views.
+He is a full-time church musician at the Church of the Good Shepherd in Minneapolis, MN.

-Samantha Koch (BM 2012) was the Assistant Organist-Choirmaster at Providence United Methodist Church in Charlotte, NC.
+Samantha Koch (BM 2012) was the Assistant Organist-Choirmaster at Providence United Methodist Church in Charlotte, NC following graduation from ECU.
 She was named the 2013 “E. Power Biggs Fellow” by the Organ Historical Society, and attended their national convention (all expenses paid) in Vermont during June, 2013.
-She is currently attending the University of Oklahoma American Organ Institute, where she is earning a Master’s degree in Organ Performance & Organ Technology.
+She has since completed her MM degree in both organ and organ technology at the University of Oklahoma American Organ Institute.
+She is currently employed as an organ builder for Quimby Organ Company in Warrensburg, MO.

 Marty Barstow (BM 2010) earned the Master of Music degree from Duquesne University in Pittsburgh, PA and is now the Director of Music at St. Stephen’s Lutheran Church in Colonial Williamsburg, Virginia.